HABF-SDI-NCCOS-NOAA/cellcount/README.md

 *Developed by NOAA NCCOS - SDI - HAB Forecasting Branch*

 ## Overview:
-The ***cellcount*** package provides a simple an automated approach to quantifying bacteria and cyanobacteria *via* flourescence microscopy.
-Cyanobacteria enumeration is an important tool to incorporate data results into mathematical models to assess bloom dynamics.
-However, standard manual cyanobacteria enumeration is considered time-consuming and can impact overall random error due to different inaccuracies from researcher to researcher.
-Here, we outline a new open-source tool, ***cellcount***, a package designed for the computing language R to assist with cyanobacteria enumeration.
-Fluorescent microscopy images are analyzed by this package to generate cyanobacteria counts to assess overall cell density from samples.
+The ***cellcount*** package provides a simple approach to quantifying bacteria and cyanobacteria *via* fluorescence microscopy.
+Microbial enumeration is an important tool for validating new methods and critical to assess potential ecological changes.
+However, standard manual microbial enumeration is time-consuming and notoriously difficult due to large colonies, filaments, and dense biomats.
+Conventional counting methods like microscopy require specialized expertise and are error prone due to variations between microscopists.
+Additionally, other methods of counting cells or particles (i.e. Coulter counter, flow cytometer, etc.) are not suitable for filamentous or colonial morphotypes that can clog flow cells and apertures.
+Here, we outline a new open-source package, ***cellcount***, a continuation of the report outlined in [@Pokrzywinski2019] and designed in the R computing language, to quickly and accurately count various microbial morphotypes.
+With this open source package, fluorescent microscope images can be analyzed to generate particle counts and quantify overall cell density from samples at a rapid speed with the accuracy of comparable conventional counting methods.
+Furthermore, additional tools are presented in this package using [R Shiny](https://cran.r-project.org/package=shiny) [@Chang2022] interfaces to demonstrate ease-of-use for researchers not familiar with the R environment.
+All materials outlined in this article, along with tutorials, can be found on NOAA's National Center for Coastal Ocean Science Harmful Algal Bloom Forecasting (NOAA NCCOS HAB-F) [GitHub.](https://github.com/orgs/HABF-SDI-NCCOS-NOAA/repositories)

-Please refer to the vingette documentation file under *Articles* to learn more about the package, analyze demo data, and explore how this tool can apply to your research.

 Refer any errors or issues to: HAB@noaa.gov

+# Getting started:

+***cellcount*** is an open-source R package for enumerating particles in fluorescent microscopy images distributed by NOAA NCCOS HAB-F on GitHub and uses components in the RStudio IDE program.
+It is advised to use both the latest version of R and RStudio before beginning.

+In addition, the following packages are required to use functions within ***cellcount***:

+- ***RTools***
+- ***EBImage*** [@Pau2010]
+- ***tiff*** [@Urbanek2022]
+- ***pixmap*** [@Bivand2021]
+- ***raster*** [@Hijmans2023]
+- ***beepr*** [@Baath2018]

+Users that use the Windows OS system can access the download materials for ***RTools*** here: https://cran.rstudio.com/bin/windows/Rtools/rtools44/rtools.html

 ## Package installation using RStudio IDE: